rbishop/rbishop.github.io/_posts/2014-03-19-agility-one-week-later.markdown

 Discussion is always a good thing, but *action* is even more important.
 I've been getting into the habit of using the word agility whenever this topic comes up.
 Most people are looking at me like I'm the idiot that doesn't know what's going on.
-In a year's time I imagine we can enjoy giving the cocked-head stare to anyone still using the old word.
+In a year's time, I imagine we can enjoy giving the cocked-head stare to anyone still using the old word.

 ### This Isn't a War of Words